eclipse-openj9/openj9-docs/docs/xshareclasses.md

 :   Connects to a cache of a given name, creating the cache if it does not exist.
 This option is also used to indicate the cache that is to be modified by cache utilities; for example, `destroy`.
 Use the `listAllCaches` utility to show which named caches are currently available.
 If you do not specify a name, the default name *"sharedcc\_%u"* is used. "%u" in the cache name inserts the current user name.
 On operating systems other than Windows, you can specify *"%g"* in the cache name to insert the current group name.

-: :fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** It is good practice to explicitly specify a cache for your application.
+: :fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** It is good practice to explicitly specify a cache for your application.
 This avoids the application sharing a cache that is enabled by default or with another application that doesn't set a name, and ensures that the size of your application cache can be set appropriately and that cache space is used exclusively for your application.
 Note that you cannot change the size of a default cache that already exists by using the [`-Xscmx`](xscmx.md) option, as that option has no effect on a pre-existing cache.
 See [Class data sharing: Best practices for using `-Xshareclasses`](shrc.md#best-practices-for-using-xshareclasses).

 ### `noaot`